 A stool test or stool culture is often carried out to look for evidence of infection, allergies, disease-causing bacteria and viruses, blood and problems of the digestive system.

-Orange poop is mostly as a result of eating excess beta-carotene in natural food and preservatives.
-The poop is often back to normal after digestion is completed and this happens in roughly a day or two.
+Orange poop is mostly as a result of eating excess beta-carotene in natural food and artificial dyes or preservatives.
+Poop is often back to normal after digestion is completed and this happens in about a day or two.

 If you have other symptoms apart from orange poop or if it persists, please consult your doctor.